PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4910" title="microVU: Use uncached reg when clamping for FMAC instructions" authors="stenzek" >}}

+{{< progress/github-link prNums="4917" title="Savestates: Add missing things from Savestates" authors="refractionpcsx2" >}}

+Makes savestates more robust by giving more information so as to lessen the chance of breaking the game.

 {{< progress/github-link prNums="5048" title="microVU: Preserve XGKIck cycles in delay slot" authors="refractionpcsx2" >}}

 ### SPU2